awslabs/aws-encryption-sdk-specification/cmm-interface.md

 ## Interface

-### Structures
+### Inputs

-The CMM MUST interface with the following structures:
+The inputs to the CMM are groups of related fields, referred to as:

 - [Encryption Materials Request](#encryption-materials-request)
 - [Decryption Materials Request](#decryption-materials-request)

 #### Encryption Materials Request

-The CMM receives an encryption materials request from a user and attempts to [get encryption materials](#get-encryption-materials).
+This is the input to the [get encryption materials](#get-encryption-materials) behavior.

 The encryption materials request MUST include the following: